xzYue/odoo/doc/howtos/website.rst

 .. patch::

-Restart Odoo and update the views, reload the teacher's page and… the field is invisible since it contains nothing.
+Restart Modoo and update the views, reload the teacher's page and… the field is invisible since it contains nothing.

 .. todo:: the view has been set to noupdate because modified previously,